-So how do i buy a mask?

 - Well if all the older masks are sold out, why do you keep them up in the store?

 I like people to have a gallery of older designs to look through!
+Masks are arranged in the mask category from newest to oldest.
 Since i post in so many places and make so many varieties of work, it can be hard to see all my mask designs in one place without scrolling through years of posts on tumblr or facebook.
 You can see a bunch of my old mask work on deviantart though i am no longer active there.

 - Will you tell me the exact time/day/etc of when you are going to list X mask?
 Can you reserve/paint one just for me?

-If you want to have a heads up on future mask design editions please follow my facebook, twitter or watch the store's shop update page for news, release dates and progress pics.
+If you want to have a heads up on future mask design editions please follow my Facebook, Tumblr, Twitter or Instagram or watch the store's shop update page for news, release dates and progress pics.
 New mask sculpts come out every few months!

 I cannot reserve pieces or do special work.
 I am a small business but please understand that there are a lot of other customers!
-If i made exceptions for everyone, I would go crazy (crazier).... this has to be on my schedule for good reason.
+If i made exceptions for everyone, I would go crazy (crazier).
 I can no longer reply to folks who ask for this, please don't take a lack of reply personally!

 - My mask is too thick/thin!
 I can't use it!